monhi/Lottery/README.md

       Private Key: 0xdf57089febbacf7ba0bc227dafbffa9fc08a93fdc68e1e42411a14efcf23656e

-2. Run "npx hardhat clean" to clean the previous compilation of contract.
+2. Run `npx hardhat clean` to clean the previous compilation of contract.

-3. Compile the contract by using "npx hardhat compile". based on settings in hardhat.config.js, generated files will be copied to src/artifacts directory near other react files.
+3. Compile the contract by using `npx hardhat compile`. based on settings in hardhat.config.js, generated files will be copied to src/artifacts directory near other react files.

-4. Deploy the contract to the local server by running in terminal "npx hardhat run scripts/deploy.js --network localhost" then it shows the generated address of contract in local test network. you are supposed to enter the address of contract inside following files:
+4. Deploy the contract to the local server by running in terminal `npx hardhat run scripts/deploy.js --network localhost` then it shows the generated address of contract in local test network. you are supposed to enter the address of contract inside following files: